studiorack/studiorack-template-steinberg/README.md

     ./src/helloworld.wav

+## Testing your plugin

+Ensure you have run a build with -DSMTG_ADD_VST3_HOSTING_SAMPLES=ON

+Then run the validator passing through the path to your VST plugin using:

+    ./build/bin/Release/validator ./build/VST3/Release/helloworld.vst3 > ./build/VST3/Release/helloworld.txt

 ## Build (manual)

 Depending on the the operating system you are on/building for, swap the generator string in the build commands: